Could You Put Your Light On, Please

 "Could You Put Your Light On, Please" is a song written and performed by Harry Chapin.
 The song was included on his 1972 album, Heads & Tales.
 It has also been included on numerous posthumous compilation albums.

+Record World called it "a flowing, folky ballad with an interesting interlude, and a fine wedding of melody, lyrics and production."

 Different Versions

 In 2004, a double album called Heads & Tales/Sniper and Other Love Songs was released.
 It features the full albums with some unreleased tracks.
 This song was included and showed an unreleased version.